GDQuest/learn-gdscript/README.md

 - The changes don't answer an issue we created or vetted.
 - The pull request's author didn't make the requested changes for over a month.

+### Importing the app in Godot to contribute

+**Warning: this is not the recommended way to run the app for learning.
+Use this only to study the code and contribute.**

+You can also run the project straight in Godot by cloning the repository and importing the folder into the engine.

+We only recommend importing the app in Godot to study its source code or [contribute](#how-to-contribute).
+You will need **Godot 3.5 LTS** or a more recent stable version of Godot 3.
+Otherwise, it won't run.

+Please note that practice errors will trigger the debugger and pause execution in Godot, unlike when using the release build.
+That's normal, and you'll need to continue execution by pressing <kbd>F7</kbd> when that happens.